smasongarrison/syllabi/docs/0106_covid.md

 However, if you refuse, you need to leave.
 If you refuse to leave, I will leave.
 And if I leave, there is no class.

+## WFU-Required Statement

-## As required by Wake Forest Univeristy, I have included the following information related to public health.
+As required by Wake Forest University, I have included the following information related to public health.
 It is reproduced verbatim.
 Dead links and all.

 > We share responsibility for the health and safety of each other in a learning space.
 Maintaining a consistent six feet of distance; wearing face coverings that cover our mouths and noses; limiting our gathering sizes; and isolating or quarantining when ill or exposed to someone with the virus are Wake Forest University directives and policies we all must follow.
 Students are encouraged to visit [Our Way Forward](https://ourwayforward.wfu.edu/) to stay informed about the latest guidance and review the [Public Health Emergency Addendum to the Student Code of Conduct](https://studentconduct.wfu.edu/undergraduate-student-handbook/public-health-emergency-addendum/).
 >